 Holly Bland, Director of Graduate Enrollment Initiatives, UChicagoGRAD, firstname.lastname@example.org

-UChicagoGRAD provides services and support to prospective students, applicants, current graduate students, postdoctoral scholars, alumni, employers, faculty, and other constituents (collectively, “constituents”) across the University of Chicago, including in the Biological Sciences Division, Divinity School, Graham School of Continuing Liberal and Professional Studies, Harris School of Public Policy, Humanities Division, Pritzker School of Molecular Engineering, Physical Sciences Division, School of Social Service Administration, and Social Sciences Division (each, a “Unit”).
+UChicagoGRAD provides services and support to prospective students, applicants, current graduate students, postdoctoral scholars, alumni, employers, faculty, and other constituents (collectively, “constituents”) across the University of Chicago, including in the Biological Sciences Division, Crown Family School of Social Work, Policy, and Practice, the Divinity School, Graham School of Continuing Liberal and Professional Studies, Harris School of Public Policy, Humanities Division, Pritzker School of Molecular Engineering, Physical Sciences Division, and Social Sciences Division (each, a “Unit”).

 UChicagoGRAD and each Unit is committed to safeguarding the individual privacy of its constituents.
 This Privacy Notice, maintained by UChicagoGRAD on behalf of itself and the Units, describes our policies on the collection, processing, use, disclosure, and storage of information about our constituents, including in connection with recruitment and admissions activities of each Unit.
 When you submit an application to a Unit, submit information through the University’s current student portal, or otherwise provide us with information or use our websites and other services, your information will be handled as described in this Privacy Notice.